emjimadhu/vuetify-cordova-chat/client/README.md

-# vuejs-cordova-boilerplate
+# vuetify-websockets-cordova

-> A Vue.js Cordova Implementation.
+> A Vuetify.js, Websockets and Cordova Implementation

 ## Build Setup